d-krupke/cpsat-primer/building_an_optimization_api.md

 enhance user experience, we will allow users to specify a webhook URL, which we will call once the computation is complete.

-By following this approach, we will demonstrate how to manage complex optimization tasks within an API, providing a practical example of separating algorithm development from deployment.
+You should be able to easily adapt this API to your own optimization problems, allowing you to quickly service your optimization algorithms to your colleagues.

-### Specifying the Essential Endpoints
+## Specifying the Essential Endpoints

 Before we start coding, we should specify the endpoints our API will expose, so we know what we need to implement.
+This is something you can directly share with the coworkers who will implement the frontend or other parts of the system, so they know what to expect and can start working on their parts.
+It is usually simple to change the details of the payloads later, but changing the flow of the API can be much more complex.

 The fundamental operations we will support are: